About the Chorale

 Mr. Ferris’s sudden death, while conducting a rehearsal of the Verdi Requiem, shocked the music community.
 His was a unique and distinctive voice on the American music scene.

-John Vorrasi is known for his performances on the concert stage and for his work as a librettist (for William Ferris), translator (for William Mathias), essayist (for numerous recordings and journals), and program annotator (for the Chicago Symphony Chamber Music Series).
+John Vorrasi (1948-2015) was known for his performances on the concert stage and in the church sanctuary, and for his work as a librettist (for William Ferris), translator (for William Mathias), essayist (for numerous recordings and journals), and program annotator (for the Chicago Symphony Chamber Music Series).

-In partnership with composer William Ferris, he helped create the William Ferris Chorale, designing its public image, organizing its business affairs, and most importantly, lending his artistry as the Chorale’s tenor soloist.
-He now serves as the ensemble’s Artistic Director.
+In partnership with composer William Ferris, Mr. Vorrasi helped create the William Ferris Chorale, designing its public image, organizing its business affairs, lending his artistry as the Chorale’s tenor soloist, and serving as the ensemble’s long time Artistic Director.
+He continued to guide the chorus inspired vision and impassioned conviction after Ferris’s death in 2000, succumbing to a lengthy battle with cancer in February of 2015.